the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Scouting: Wasteland Patrol, Border Patrol, Expeditionary Force
   - Hero units (only 1 allowed per Civ): Hero of the Wastes, only available as a random camp reward

-- New buildings: Coastal Defenses, Contraband Disposal Site, Defense Directorate (City-States only), Earth Clinic (Naturalism only), Earthscraper (Collectivism only), Ethanol Station, Food Processing Plant, Interpretative Center, Jeweler, Navy Shipyard (Rediscovery only), Sanctuary, Sociopolitical Institute, Tidal Array, and Workers' Facility (Collectivism only).
+- New buildings: Coastal Defenses, Composite Materials Plant, Condenser Cooler, Contraband Disposal Site, Defense Directorate (City-States only), Earth Clinic (Naturalism only), Earthscraper (Collectivism only), Ethanol Station, Food Processing Plant, Interpretative Center, Jeweler, Navy Shipyard (Rediscovery only), Sanctuary, Sociopolitical Institute, Tidal Array, and Workers' Facility (Collectivism only).

 - New world wonder: Statue of Remembrance.